develooper1994/MasterThesis/README.md

 tensorboard --logdir=runs

 ##### !!!
 WARNING !!
-If you want to use Tensorboard, you have to disable jit.
-Otherwise Pytorch ends training session due to MasterThesis/models/custom_transform/custom_transform.py/PhaseShuffle non-jitable part.
+If you want to use Tensorboard, you may see some "TracerWarning" warning.
+This warning throws due to MasterThesis/models/custom_transform/custom_transform.py/PhaseShuffle/forward Converting a tensor to a Python index

+There is a advice in main documentation
 PYTORCH_JIT=0 python main.py
 https://pytorch.org/docs/stable/jit.html#disable-jit-for-debugging